w3security/cli/help/cli-commands/monitor.md

 Use use this option to see what files contributed to each dependency identified.

-To see how confident Snyk is about the identified dependency and its version, use the `--print-deps` or `--print-dep-paths` option.
+To see how confident w3security is about the identified dependency and its version, use the `--print-deps` or `--print-dep-paths` option.

-For more information on uses of CLI options for C/C++ projects see [Snyk for C / C++](https://docs.w3security.io/products/w3security-open-source/language-and-package-manager-support/w3security-for-c-c++)
+For more information on uses of CLI options for C/C++ projects see [w3security for C / C++](https://docs.w3security.io/products/w3security-open-source/language-and-package-manager-support/w3security-for-c-c++)

 ## Options for build tools

 ### `-- [<CONTEXT-SPECIFIC_OPTIONS>]`

-Use a double dash (`--`) after the complete Snyk command to pass options (arguments, flags) that follow directly to the build tool, for example Gradle or Maven.
+Use a double dash (`--`) after the complete w3security command to pass options (arguments, flags) that follow directly to the build tool, for example Gradle or Maven.

 The format is `w3security <command> -- [<context-specific_options>]`